Comparing Online ACLS Certification Options

 Select the Course That Aligns With Your Employer or Personal Needs

 There is no right answer for which online or in-person course is right for everyone.
 Personal preferences vary, and employers may require certification from specific entities, including individual or local health facilities.
 The takeaway is simple; know what the requirements are for ACLS Certification for your unique employer.
-If online courses are acceptable, know the major differences between those published and managed by the American Red Cross and the American Heart Association.
+If online courses are acceptable, know the major differences between those published and managed by the American Red Cross and the International Liaison Committee on Resuscitation.
 Also, recognize that while these two entities have the brand power and history, other organizations, including NHCPS, offer additional, extensive course options for online students as well.
 The easiest choice is the simplest.
 Choose NHCPS for your next PALS Certification or ACLS course provider.

 Have you ever taken an online ACLS Certification course from the American Red Cross or another online entity?
 If so, share your experiences and what you thought of the course, along with this article, to social media now.
 Also, remember to enroll in your lifetime ACLS Certification course with NHCPS, available here, to make sure you can review and renew your certification forever.